Softness/Hardness

 Stretch: The firm ones aren't going to stretch very much without some weight, #10 would be a thick exercise band if it was 1" diameter, but it could be stretched some, and 0050 would stretch well, and 0020 would stretch pretty far and easily.

-Twist: Its basically the same as the others, the hard ones won't want to twist, 10 will, and 0050 will more easily but not as easy as 0020.
+Twist: Its basically the same as the others, the hard ones won't want to twist much, 10 is more willing, and 0050 will more easily but not as easy as 0020.

 All of these exercises aren't recommended on any of the pieces, you will just be fatiguing it, not that it can't handle some abuse, twisting may be the most dangerous to its integrity, causing it to sheer if you put enough torque on it, most people couldn't twist a piece in two, but it's possible, especially with smaller diameter pieces.